-Following in the footsteps of Lewis and Clark can be a fascinating day trip, or the theme of an multi-day road trip.
-Visiting the many historic markers, interpretive centers, and monuments along this long trail is a marvelous way to learn more about their journey through present-day Montana, Idaho, Washington, and Oregon.
-As you stand at the same sites where they once stood, look out at landmarks recorded in their journals, and view artifacts from their actual trip, their amazing story comes alive in a remarkable way.
+Following in the footsteps of Lewis and Clark can be a fascinating day trip or the theme of a multi-day road trip.
+Visiting the many historical markers, interpretive centers, and monuments along this long trail is a marvelous way to learn more about their journey through present-day Montana, Idaho, Washington, and Oregon.
+As you stand at the same sites where they once stood, look out at landmarks recorded in their journals, and view artifacts from their actual trip, their fantastic story comes alive in a remarkable way.

 Plan Your Own Lewis and Clark Adventure